dumlutimuralp/antrea-packet-walks/part_b/README.md

 The table has only two flow entries.
 The first flow entry checks whether if the destination IP of the flow is part of the service CIDR range configured in the cluster (which is 10.96.0.0/12); if it does, then certain actions are taken on the flow to steer the flow to the antrea-gw0 interface on the Worker 1 node.

 The destination IP of the current flow is backend1 pod IP (10.222.1.47) and it does not fall into the service CIDR range in the first flow entry in Table 40.
 Hence the current flow will match the second/last entry.
-The action specified in the last flow entry is to basically hand over the flow to Table 50 (actions=resubmit(,50)).
+The action specified in the last flow entry is to basically hand the flow over to Table 50 (actions=resubmit(,50)).
 So next stop is Table 50.

 **Note :** In the OVS Pipeline diagram at Antrea Project' s Github repo, there are tables 45-49 before Table50.
 However those tables are in use only when ClusterNetworkPolicy (CNP) feature of Antrea is used.
 In this Antrea environment, CNP is not used.

 ## 5.6 EgressRule Table #50

 At this stage, the flow is in Table 50.

-This table consists of the corresponding flow entries of the egress rules that are configured in Kubernetes Network Policies "frontendpolicy" and "backendpolicy" respectively.
-Cause there is a frontend pod and backend1 pod running on this Worker 1 node.
-This is the exact step where the current flow will be matched against the egress rules of the Kubernetes Network Policy "frontendpolicy"; the policy which is applied to the frontend pod since it is the initiator of the flow.
+Table 50 has flow entries which correspond to the egress rules configured in Kubernetes Network Policies applied to the pods on Worker 1 node.
+There is a frontend pod and a backend1 pod on the Worker 1 node. "frontendpolicy" is applied to frontend pod and "backendpolicy" is applied to backend1 pod and backend2 pod (on Worker2) .

+In this section the current flow will be matched against the egress rules of the Kubernetes Network Policy "frontendpolicy"; since it is the policy which is applied to the frontend pod and frontend pod is the initiator of the flow.

-However the flow in Phase 1 (Section 4) could not be matched against The Kubernetes Network Policy "frontendpolicy"; cause that flow' s destination IP was still the backendsvc service IP and Kubernetes Network Policy would not make an accurate check in that case and legitimate flows would have been blocked.
-This is the reason as to why the flow in Phase 1 bypasses the Egress Rule tables and gets redirected to antrea-gw0 interface onwards to Kernel IP stack for iptables rule processing.
-Only after kube-proxy managed iptables rules apply DNAT on that flow (in Phase 1), which essentially translates the destination backendsvc service IP to one of the backend pods IP, then the new flow in this current phase, which is Phase 2, can be processed by Kubernetes Network Policy "frontendpolicy" as will be explained in this step.
+In the previous section (Section 4) the flow could not be matched against The Kubernetes Network Policy "frontendpolicy", instead bypassed all the EgressRule tables.
+Because that flow' s destination IP was still the backendsvc service IP and Kubernetes Network Policy would not make an accurate check in that case and legitimate flows would have been blocked.
+This is the reason as to why the flow in Section 4 bypassed all the Egress Rule tables and got redirected to antrea-gw0 interface onwards to Kernel IP stack for iptables rule processing.
+Only after kube-proxy managed iptables rules applied DNAT on that flow (in Phase 1), which essentially translated the destination backendsvc service IP to one of the backend pods IP, then the new flow in this current phase, which is Phase 2, can be processed by Kubernetes Network Policy "frontendpolicy" as will be explained in this step.

 The content of the "frontendpolicy" is shown below.